-If we believe your child is a good fit, we will invite the parents for a tour of the school and invite the student for a shadow day to observe the school.
+If we believe the applicant is potentially a good fit, we will invite the student for a shadow day to observe the school.

 Tuition and Financial Aid

-Tuition for The Liberty School's 2021-2021 school year is $15,950.
-Families will be billed monthly on a 10-month, pro-rated basis.
+Tuition for The Liberty School's 2023-2024 school year is $18,700.
+Families will can choose from a 12-month, 10-month, or quarterly payment plan.
 We understand that an independent school choice can present a financial hardship and sacrifices to families and extended families.
 However, we are committed to helping families afford a Liberty School education.
 Options to help soften the cost of tuition are featured below.

 The Liberty School Scholarship Fund

 The Liberty School does offer a limited amount of scholarships based off financial need.
 Scholarships are evaluated by a committee and are awarded based upon need with many factors taken into consideration other than straight income.
 It is strongly suggested using the section to write your reasoning for requesting scholarship funding, and explain your situation regarding your ability to pay tuition.
-The deadline for the 2020/2021 Liberty School Scholarship Fund is June 15th, 2020.
-The scholarship application is available online and there are directions on where to submit supporting documents.
+The scholarship application is available online.

 The education loans for private elementary and secondary schools (K-12) include: